matriex/System_Extractor/Repack_INFO.md

 # Repack instructions for "system.new.dat" Cynogenmod

-* READ THIS ONLY IN GIT
+* Read this only in github for better view.
-* Repack "may or may not" work with all ROM
+* Repack "may or may not" work with all ROM.
+* This guide is not for official or Stock ROM.
-* I don't think I will be able to provide any repack GUIDE for #NOUGHT
+* I don't think I will be able to provide any repack GUIDE for #NOUGHT(or try below method if it works)

 # INFORMATION